Which Types Of Employee Does The Employer Have To Pay Contributions For?

 As mentioned above and by law, the minimum contribution amounts for automatic enrolment pension schemes are required to increase at set times and will take effect in two phases.
 This is known as contribution phasing.
 The first increase will be enforced from 6th April 2018 and will take the total minimum contribution from 2% up to 5% (of which the employer must contribute at least 2% whilst the employee makes up the difference).
 The second increase will come into effect from 6th April 2019 and will take the total minimum contribution from 5% up to 8% (of which the employer must contribute at least 3% whilst the employee makes up the difference).

+All employers must ensure that they are making at least the minimum employer contribution into their employees' workplace pension schemes at all times.
 Failure to adhere to the increase in minimum contributions will mean that a scheme is no longer a qualifying automatic enrolment pension scheme.
-Employers who have set up their workplace pension with Smart Pension will have the minimum contribution levels automatically increased by the required dates to ensure that their scheme remains compliant with the new changes.
+Employers who have set up their workplace pension with Smart Pension will have the minimum employer contribution levels (and those of their employees) automatically increased to at least meet the minimum required percentage, by the required dates, to ensure that their scheme remains compliant with the new changes, and with the law, at all times.

 When Do You Have To Pay The Contributions Into The Pension Scheme?